PokemonGoMap/RocketMap/docs/extras/Speed-Scanning.md

 Dynamically identify and check duration of new spawn points without requiring return to Hex scanning Identify spawn points that have been removed and stop scanning them

-To use Speed Scan, always put -speed in the command line.
+To use Speed Scheduler, always put -speed in the command line or set `speed-scan` in your config file.

 ## FAQ

-> What command line args should I use for Speed Scan?
+> What command line args should I use for Speed Scheduler?

 Here's an example: `runserver.py -speed -st 25 -w 100 -ac accounts.csv`

+> How big should I make my -st?

+Speed Scheduler works best with -st between 20 and 30.
+For smaller -st, more instances will be required to handle a large area, and the workers will not be able to help each other because they are walled off into separate instances. -st larger than 30 work, but may cause longer script start up times and more CPU load depending on your system.

 > Is there a different command line option to tell SpeedScan to do an initial scan or to do -ss (spawnpoint based scanning)?

-SpeedScan workers are independent and look for the best scans they reach under the speed limit.
+Speed workers are independent and look for the best scans they reach under the speed limit.
 The priority is initial scans, TTH, and then spawns.
 If a worker can not reach an initial scan under the speed limit, it will do a TTH search.
 If it can't do an initial scan or a TTH search, it will scan for new pokemon spawns, so all workers are always doing their best to find pokemon.
-Always put -speed in the command line.
+Always put -speed in the command line or set `speed-scan` in your config file.

+> Does Speed Scheduler work with beehives (-bh argument)?

+Kind of.
+The logic of Speed Scheduler scheduler works with the beehives, but the strength of Speed Scheduler is it's ability to have multiple workers in a single hive working together to cover the closest spawns, and -bh currently limits each hive to only one worker.

+> I started up -speed, and the program seems frozen at

+> Does Speed Scheduler work with jitter (-j)?

+Yes.
+Jitter adjusts only the location sent to the API, not the location used internally, so Speed Scheduler can still recognize the location.

+> Does Speed Scheduler work with spawn point json lists?

+No. I'm not aware of a method to populate the Spawnpoint DB table with a JSON list.
+Writing and testing and publishing such a method left as an exercise for the reader.

+> You mean I will need to do an initial scan again?
+Oh, the captchas!
+Oh, the humanity!

+I feel your pain.
+At least I can tell you that Speed Scheduler will do the initial scan and find the TTHs with less scans than any other Scheduler.
+A hex scheduler would take 60 scans to find spawn points and TTH, whereas Speed Scheduler will only take 5 scans per location to find the spawn points, and perhaps another 5 scans to find the TTH per spawn point, so it's about one fifth of the scans other schedulers require.

 > How long does the initial scan take?

 With sufficient workers, the initial scan to find all the spawnpoints should be completed in a little over an hour.

+> I'm doing the initial scan, and the spawns have a duration under 1 minute.
+Why?

+Speed Scheduler doesn't make assumptions about how long the spawns are, so when it first sees a spawn, if there's no TTH, all it can say is that the spawn will be there for at least 60 seconds.
+After the initial scan is done, the known durations will be longer.

 > How does Speedscan find the time_til_hidden or TTH?

 At the last minute or so of a Pokemon spawn, the servers include a time stamp of when the pokemon will disappear, called the time_til_hidden (TTH).
 Until the TTH is found, spawns are scanned twice -- once when they first spawn and again at the end of their spawn window to find the time_til_hidden and get the exact spawn time.
-Speed Scan searches for the TTH by doing a search between the last seen time and 15 minutes after.
+Speed Scheduler searches for the TTH by doing a search between the last seen time and 15 minutes after.
 If the spawn isn't there at this time, it searches again between that last seen time and earliest unseen time.
 Next check is between those times again, and so on.
 This reduces the time where the TTH could be by about half every search, so it should find the TTH within five or so searches.

 > SpeedScan has been running for days, but the TTH found is still about 99%.
 Why doesn't it find 100% of the TTH?

 There appear to be some rare spawns that are not simple 15, 30, or 60 minute spawns.
 These spawns may have hidden times or not end with a TTH period.
 Also, as the possible window for where the TTH could be gets smaller, the time for a worker to scan that location also becomes smaller, so it takes longer to hit the window and find the TTH.

-> Does Speed Scan still find new spawns even if TTH complete is less than 100%?
+> Does Speed Scheduler still find new spawns even if TTH complete is less than 100%?

 Yes.
-For the few spawns where the TTH still hasn't been found, there is usually only a few minutes when it could be, so Speed Scan still queues those new spawns and is probably only late to scan them by a minute or two.
+For the few spawns where the TTH still hasn't been found, there is usually only a few minutes when it could be, so Speed Scheduler still queues those new spawns and is probably only late to scan them by a minute or two.

 >How many workers will I need for the initial scan?